glaciercoder/glaciercoder.github.io/_posts/2022-03-23-Cpp_review.md

 ## Static

+1. Static member functions are not bound to any object; they do not have a `this` pointer.

-1. When we define a static member outside the class, we do not repeat the static keyword.
+2. When we define a static member outside the class, we do not repeat the static keyword.
 The keyword appears only with the declaration inside the class body.

-2. we must define and initialize each static data member outside the class body
+3. we must define and initialize each static data member outside the class body

-3. we can provide in-class initializers for static members that have const integral type.
+4. we can provide in-class initializers for static members that have const integral type.

 4. The `static const`/`static constexpr` initilizer in class will just result in text substitution, which means ==they are not actually definition==s.
 So it is always preferred to define them outside with no initilizer:

     ```cpp